 The course covers the following topics:

-- Efficiency in the Digital Age: explores the subject of procrastination and the use of strategies and Internet tools to enhance time management and organization.
+- Efficiency in the Digital Age: why procrastination happens and what strategies and online tools can enhance your time management and organization

-- Keys to Motivation for Online Learning: guides students to consider how to optimize their learning preferences when engaging with online content.
+- Keys to Motivation for Online Learning: how to optimize motivation and well-being online